Congressman Lance’s 2018 Service Academy Information Fair

 When should I apply for a nomination?

-You may apply anytime starting January of your junior year of high school until fall of your senior year.
+You may apply anytime starting spring of your junior year of high school until fall of your senior year.
 The deadline is always a date in October.
 Typically, people apply their senior year, but you may also apply after you graduate from high school, as long as you meet the basic eligibility requirements.

 What if I miss the deadline?